hiimvikash/DSA-EndGame/01. DataStructures/02. Stack/LeetCode Qs/13. Score of Parentheses #856/Resources.md

                 score = 0;
             }
             else{
+                // whenever u get ) then value of score(score inside M.max) at that moment defines score inside that )
                 // whenever u get ) then score till that ) can be :
                 score  = st.pop() + Math.max(score*2, 1);
                 // st.pop() is previous score